-Born in 1970 in rural Oklahoma, LaDawna Whiteside’s American lineage dates beyond the Dust Bowl.
-She is the descendent of a farmer, an orphaned coal miner’s daughter, a charismatic preacher and a female factory worker.
+Born in rural Oklahoma, LaDawna Whiteside’s American lineage dates beyond the Dust Bowl.
+She is the descendent of a farmer, an orphaned miner’s daughter, a charismatic preacher and a female factory worker.
 Whiteside sifts through 19th century American social history and uses materials, process and place to form a visual dialogue.
 She contemplates strands of truth woven within contradictions as she attempts to cultivate meaning through repetitive mark making and a sacred connection to the land.

 Her projects are based in abstraction bearing a kinship to the work and philosophies of Cy Twombly, Anni Albers, Agnes Martin and Ann Hamilton.
 Whiteside explains, “Vital to human development is a formula for literacy that involves sensuality, physicality, emotions and critical thinking.”
 She demonstrates a layering of literacy by combining reading and writing with her proposed formula.